 Emphasis on the evaluation of program efficiency, effectiveness, and impact as well as the assessment of learning in and out of classroom settings in higher education.
-The course intends to build the skills of planning, development, implementation, analysis, and communication of findings in projects related to evaluation and assessment.
+Intends to build the skills of planning, development, implementation, analysis, and communication of findings in projects related to evaluation and assessment.